 Unpaid Foreign Claims

-The Department of the Treasury ensures that claimants receive the payment amount that is authorized in the public law that governs each Foreign Claims Program.
+Our Unpaid Foreign Claims program at the Department of the Treasury is only responsible for payments.
+We ensure that claimants receive the payment amount authorized in the public law governing each Foreign Claims Program.

 Contact Unpaid Foreign Claims